kharne8/kharne8/README.md

 <h1 align="center">Hi 👋, I'm Marco Aliaga</h1>
 <h3 align="center">I'm Marco, I am a veteran and a software engineer.
-I enjoy leaning new lenguages and framworks like React Native and Next.js.
+I enjoy leaning new languages and frameworks like React Native and Next.js.
 I enjoy the creative process from wireframing to designing the ui and connecting the back end.</h3>

 <p align="left"> <a href="https://github.com/ryo-ma/github-profile-trophy"><img src="https://github-profile-trophy.vercel.app/?username=kharne8" alt="kharne8" /></a> </p>